creesch/PHP-script-wrapper-for-reddit/README.md

 ?>
 ```

-When succesfull the wrapper will return a object containing both a header and body property.
+When successful the wrapper will return a object containing both a header and body property.
 The header contains the return headers from curl, which allow you to implement rate limiting in a way you see fit.
 The body contains the json as returned by reddit converted to an object.

 In case of a failure on authentication level the wrapper will die.